ruslanmv/gitpilot/README.md

   - 🟢 CREATE – Files to be created
   - 🔵 MODIFY – Files to be modified
   - 🔴 DELETE – Files to be removed
+  - 📖 READ – Files to analyze (no changes)
-- Summary totals (e.g., "2 files to create, 3 files to modify")
+- Summary totals (e.g., "2 files to create, 3 files to modify, 1 file to read")
 - Risk warnings when applicable

 **Step 4: Execute or Refine**